dmstern/likers-blocker/README.md

 - For big lists of likers (hundrets and more), not _all_ likers are blocked, we can only collect those who are visible in the list from twitter.

+### Block all members of a list

+- Click on a list of twitter users
+- Click on the number of members
+- Proceed with point three above ("Block all")

 ### Share your block list with others

 Since Twitter has disabled its ability to import/export block lists, _LikersBlocker_ brings back the feature.